I wanted to do something a little different this year for back to school. So I made this cute file and decided to sublimate it on a backpack.

-In the event that it’s your first time making a backpack using sublimation, here’s a couple of tips to help make your back to school backpack come out nice and neat:
+In the event that it’s your first time making a backpack using sublimation, here are a couple of tips to help make your back-to-school backpack come out nice and neat:

 - If the idea of making your first sublimation project is a little daunting, check out a handy video tutorial I made that will walk you through every nuanced step here on by Pink YouTube.

-- Get a sublimation-ready backpack (or other blank).
+- Get a sublimation-ready backpack (or another blank).

 - Normally, these drawstring backpacks are made with nylon and although I’ve heard that you can sublimate on nylon, that was NOT my experience.
 Trust me, I tried it 3 times on nylon backpacks before I realized that I’d bought the wrong thing to start with.